newgame2016/Testing1/README.md

-# datasciencecoursera
+# Testing 1
-Week 4 Assignment
+Preparing for Week 4 Assignment